 Figure 6.4.3-1 Procedure for deterministic QoS coordination for UE-UE TSC communication

+Step 0: the PDU Sessions for UE1 and UE2 are established (independently).

 Step 1.
 The AF sends its request to the PCF (if untrusted to the PCF via NEF).
 The payload of the request includes one or more of the following parameters: Expected UEs behavior parameters, QoS requirements for the TSC communication.

+Editor’s note: It is FFS what Expected UEs behavior parameters are used.

 Step 2.
 The PCF can derive QoS policies considering UE – UE TSC communication once the 5GS determines that the QoS Flow is targeted for UE-UE TSC communication.

+NOTE: If multiple PCFs are applicable for the two UE(s), as described in 23.501 clause 6.3.7.2, the PCFs can subscribe to receive the requests (via UDR).

+Editor’s note: It is FFS how to work in case of multiple PCFs.

 Step 3.
 The PCF derives the 5GS QoS parameters for the UE-UE TSC communication.
 The PCF provides the updated PCC rules to the SMF(s).